semhoun/docker_vsftpd/README.md

 * Variable name: `USERS`
 * Default value: `admin|<ramdom password>||ro`
 * Accepted values: `name1|password1|[folder1][|<rw|ro>] name2|password2|[folder2][|<rw|ro>]`
-* Description: List of user separated by a space, user list will be exportted on STDOUT.
+* Description: List of user separated by a space or new line \n, user list will be exported on STDOUT.
 If folder is not specified it will be `/ftp/<name/`.
 * Exemple:
   * `user|password foo|bar|/ftp/foo`
   * `user|password|/ftp/userddir|rw`